ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

     }
     ```

-1. Add a reference to the NuGet package package `Microsoft.EntityFrameworkCore.Sqlite` version `5.0.0`.
+1. Add a reference to the NuGet package package `Microsoft.EntityFrameworkCore.Sqlite` version `5.0.0` and also Microsoft.EntityFrameworkCore.Sqlite.Design.
    1. `dotnet add GraphQL package Microsoft.EntityFrameworkCore.Sqlite --version 5.0.0`
+   2. ` dotnet add GraphQL package  Microsoft.EntityFrameworkCore.Sqlite.Design`
 1. Next we'll create a new Entity Framework DbContext.
 Create a new `ApplicationDbContext` class in the `Data` folder using the following code:

     ```csharp